Perfect codes in quintic Cayley graphs on abelian groups: Introduction

-For an integer $n$ and a nonzero integer $m$, let $\sigma(n)$ be the maximal nonnegative integer $i$ with $2^i\mid n$, and $\tau(n,m)$ the minimal positive integer $j$ with ${\rm gcd}(n,m/j)=1$.
+For an integer $n$ and a prime $p$, let $\sigma_p(n)$ be the maximum nonnegative integer $i$ with $p^i\mid n$.
 In this paper, we study quintic Cayley graphs on abelian groups that admit a perfect code, and recover the results in \cite{KLS}.
 The following theorem classifies all such graphs.